 "I should like to have the offer of it.
-My name is -, and I can refer you to the clergyman of my parish, and to several gentlemen, for my character and responsibility"
+My name is ----, and I can refer you to the clergyman of my parish, and to several gentlemen, for my character and responsition, as I have sufficient capital."
+"You know the farm, I presume, and